 : unless something intervenes, the natural course of action is to roll down the slope towards the bottom, which happens to be precisely where success lies.
 Knowing the exact depth of where the bottom lies is not even strictly required, as long as every step of the journey towards the bottom is making things better for the company.

 Sane decisions lead to better performance

 In supply chain, even the best metrics come with a major drawback: numbers are usually late to the party.
 Lead times might be long and the decisions made today might not have any visible impact for weeks, if not months.
-In addition, quantitative supply chain, which puts significant emphasis on iterative and incremental improvements, complicates this matter further.
-And yet, using non-incremental methods would be even worse, albeit for other reasons.
+In addition, Quantitative Supply Chain, which puts significant emphasis on iterative and incremental improvements, complicates this matter further.
+Yet, using non-incremental methods would be even worse, albeit for other reasons.
 Therefore, metrics can’t be the only signals used for assessing whether the initiative is on the right track.

 Our experience indicates that whenever the automated decisions are deemed reliable, performance materializes later on when those decisions actually get put to the test of being used “in production”.
 Indeed, the “sanity” test is a very strict test for the decision-making logic.
-Unless your company is already leveraging something very similar to quantitative supply chain, then, most likely, the existing systems your company has in place are nowhere near passing this test.
-And as a result, uncaught mistakes are being made all the time, and the company ends up paying a lot for this ongoing stream of problems.
+Unless your company is already leveraging something very similar to Quantitative Supply Chain, then, most likely, the existing systems your company has in place are nowhere near passing this test.
+As a result, uncaught mistakes are being made all the time, and the company ends up paying a lot for this ongoing stream of problems.